ICARC Logo in World Map

 North Liberty

-Buffet and pizza are, of course, available at this venue.
 Be sure to watch this web page for late-breaking updates!

 Note: Before the meeting, Before the meeting, around 18:00 hours, you are invited to join us for an informal meal and socializing at the J&A Tap in downtown North Liberty across from Reds Alehouse.